eraofchaos/eraofchaos.github.io/artifacts/Deep-Sea Trident.md

 ---
 title: "Artifacts - Sword of Frost - Deep-Sea Trident"
 permalink: /artifacts/Deep-Sea Trident/
-excerpt: "Sword of Frost - Deep-Sea Trident.
+excerpt: "Era of Chaos  Sword of Frost - Deep-Sea Trident.
 A weapon used by Poseidon.
 One of the components of the Sword of Frost"
 last_modified_at: 2021-03-18
 locale: en
 ref: "Deep-Sea Trident.md"